xcore/sc_sdram_burst/doc/programming.rst

 | addr[0]       | p_sdram_addr0  |  1G    | drives bit 0 on port 1G.
 4b transfer reg for 4 cycles of address   |
 +---------------+----------------+--------+--------------------------------------------------------------------+

+Note that two warnings are produced in XDE 11.2 related to buffered port for DQ which has its direction reversed.
+This warning can be safely ignored but not eliminated.

 Client API
 -----------